-How to Plan a Blog Post in 6 Easy Steps
+How To Plan A Blog Post In 6 Easy Steps

 Make Sure It’s Interesting

-Most of all — and it may sound simple, but it is all too often ignored — make sure the content you’re planning is interesting to the audience that it is being written for.
+Most of all – and it may sound simple, but it is all too often ignored – make sure the content you’re planning is interesting to the audience for which it is being written.

-If you’re well-versed in a brand and/or industry and don’t personally find a blog topic to be interesting, helpful, or educational, chances are the audience won’t think it is, either.
+If you’re well-versed in a brand and industry and don’t personally find a blog topic interesting, helpful, or educational, chances are the audience won’t think it is.

-Write about interesting topics while offering expert opinion, feedback, and insight.
+Write about interesting topics while offering expert opinions, feedback, and insights.

 The audience will reward it by trusting the brand, its content, and its messaging.